surifirstpin/biplus_documentation/docs/DataRun.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/93c8d204507e325aea691be5e8a6e7662975fd3c/images/after_grouping.png)

 ## Find
-To find the specific field value in the retreived lis
+To find the specific field value in the retreived list

 ## Field Visualization On / Off